1920s in film: Events

 Stylistically, the influence of German Expressionism, Soviet Montage Editing, and realism made profound aesthetic changes to film over the course of the decade.
 A more artistic approach to composition on the screen shifted filmmaking away from its earlier obsession with showing the world "as it is."
 By the mid-to-late-1920s, the silent "art film" was on the rise with some of the greatest silent film achievements, such as Josef von Sternberg's Underworld and The Last Command, King Vidor's The Crowd, and F. W. Murnau's Sunrise: A Song of Two Humans.
 Erich von Stroheim's ultra-realist films such as Greed also had a big influence.

-The transition to sound-on-film technology occurred mid-decade with the talkies developed in 1926-1927, following experimental techniques begun in the late 1910s.
+The transition to sound-on-film technology occurred mid-decade with the talkies developed in 1926–1927, following experimental techniques begun in the late 1910s.
 Fox Studios and the Warner Brothers were crucial in the development and acceptance of the technology of sound in motion pictures.

 With sound, the concept of the musical appeared immediately, as in The Jazz Singer of 1927, because silent films had been accompanied by music for years when projected in theaters.
-Sound also greatly changed the Hollywood approach to storytelling, with more dependence on dialogue and less creative use of the visual element.
+Sound also transformed Hollywood storytelling, shifting focus toward dialogue and reducing reliance on purely visual expression.

 Also, in 1927, the International Academy of Motion Picture Arts and Sciences was formed.
 Later, "International" was removed from the name.
-Today, the Academy of Motion Picture Arts and Sciences, is most famous for its annual presentation of the Academy Awards, also known as the "Oscars".
+Today the Academy of Motion Picture Arts and Sciences, is most famous for its annual presentation of the Academy Awards, also known as the "Oscars".